Skip to content

 1. Keep the same tracked installed-binary repo pack listed in flow/repo-pack-manifest.txt.

-2. Add flow/Cargo.toml and flow/wap-flow/**.
+2. Add flow/Cargo.toml and flow/salp-flow/**.

-Do not treat accidental or stale flow/Cargo.toml and flow/wap-flow/** content in a live sandbox clone as proof that the sandbox is intentionally vendored-source.
+Do not treat accidental or stale flow/Cargo.toml and flow/salp-flow/** content in a live sandbox clone as proof that the sandbox is intentionally vendored-source.
 For live acceptance, the sandbox default branch should be cleaned back to infra-only state before rerunning the proof.

 3. In the source repository that publishes the pack, re-run the release procedure in flow/playbooks/release-readiness.md before calling the new pack ready.